Oleg Popov (fighter): 2024 season

 Popov debuted with the Professional Fighters League (PFL) at PFL 1 on April 4, 2024, and won his bout against Steve Mowry by TKO in the second round.

 Popov faced Davion Franklin at PFL 4 on June 13, 2024.
 He won the bout by unanimous decision.

 Popov was scheduled to face Valentin Moldavsky in the semifinals of the 2024 Heavyweight tournament at PFL 7 on August 2, 2024, however Moldavsky was forced to withdraw due to injury and was replaced by Linton Vassell.
 Popov won the bout via unanimous decision.

-Popov faced Denis Goltsov in the finals of the 2024 Heavyweight tournament at PFL 10 on November 29, 2024 and lost the fight via a triangle choke submission in the first round.
+Popov faced Denis Goltsov in the finals of the 2024 Heavyweight tournament at PFL 10 on November 29, 2024, and lost the fight via a triangle choke submission in the first round.

 2025 Tournament

-On March 5, 2025, the promotion officially revealed that Popov will join the 2025 PFL Heavyweight Tournament.
+On March 5, 2025, the promotion officially revealed that Popov joined the 2025 PFL Heavyweight Tournament.

 In the quarterfinal, Popov was scheduled to face Linton Vassell in a rematch on May 1, 2025, at PFL 4.
-However on April 28, it was announced Vassell has pulled out of the bout and was replaced by Karl Williams.
+However, on April 28, it was announced Vassell has pulled out of the bout and was replaced by Karl Williams.
 He won the fight by split decision.

 In the semifinals, Popov faced Rodrigo Nascimento at PFL 7 on June 27, 2025.
 He won the fight via unanimous decision.

 In the final, Popov faced Alexander Romanov at PFL 10, on August 21, 2025.
 He won the fight via split decision.

+2026

+In his bout outside PFL, Popov faced Magomed Magomedov on March 28, 2026, at "BetCity Fight Nights 135".
+He won the fight via unanimous decision.

+Popov is scheduled to face Pouya Rahmani on November 14, 2026, at PFL Returns to Dubai.